Parent University holds ‘Real Talk, Data Walk’, presents data on racial disparities in Savannah

 “What the pandemic did was exasperate the disparities among the races and that’s what we want to highlight, and challenge our community to deal with,” said Dr. Otis Johnson, former Mayor of Savannah and Chair of the REAL Taskforce.

-The feedback collected from today’s event will be published and presented to Savannah City Council next month, in hopes of improving the areas and people most effected by racial disparities.
+The feedback collected from today’s event will be published and presented to Savannah City Council next month, in hopes of improving the areas and people most affected by racial disparities.